 The study was conducted in full compliance with bioethical criteria.
-The collected data were used solely for of the Chi-square test when there are low expected cell counts.
-Multivariable logistic regression assessed the association between study variables and MetS.
+Collected data were used solely for research purposes.
+Patient information was kept confidential.

+Exact test should be used instead of Chisquare test.
+Multivariable logistic regression was used to assess the association between study variables and MetS.
 Values of p < 0.05 were considered statistically significant.